JordanEJ/RecuvaOS-File-Recovery/README.md

 # RecuvaOS-File-Recovery
 A bootable WinPE image with Recuva file recovery software installed.
 Can be used to recover files from formatted drives.
+THis was made with the official WinPE image and edited with NTLite.
+This will only work with X64 architecture.
+I have been working on a X86 version but there are problems with "Missing BOOTMGR"

 ## Instructions: